 From helping to manage weight to building strong bones to reducing back pain, resistance workouts can do wonders for your body.
 If you're an exercise newbie — or a longtime cardio lover who's looking to add strength training into the mix — a new challenge can feel a bit intimidating.
 Where the heck to begin?

-"Sometimes the hardest thing is just getting started," says Geoff Tripp, CSCS, certified personal trainer and head of fitness at Trainiac.
-But learning the simple, tried-and-true basics can help you build confidence, as well as strength and muscle.
+"Sometimes the hardest thing is just getting started," says Geoff Tripp, CSCS, certified personal trainer and head of fitness science at Trainiac.
+But learning the tried-and-true basics can help you build confidence, as well as strength and muscle.

 "Dumbbell exercises are a great place to start, since free weights are easy to manage and handle," Tripp says.
 Plus, with dumbbells, you can easily adjust your load, which gives you limitless options for modifying moves to suit to your needs and fitness level.